-1 To the General Assembly:

-Recognizing the two million refugees and displaced peoples from Syria due to the ongoing civil war caused by the Assad Regime and the Syrian opposition,

-6 Aware of the chemical weapons attack committed by the Assad Regime on the7 Syrian people,

-9 Having studied that in the year 2013, registered refugees in Turkey has been10 increasing at a rate of around 27% each year, approximately 2 million total Syrian refugees from Syria scattered around Syriasneighboring countries,

-Disturbed by the increase of refugees not only in the middle east but also aroundthe world,

-15 Fully aware of the 500,000 registered Syrian refugees crossing into Turkey and

-Realizing that refugee camps in Turkey provided by the UNHCR (United NationsHigh Commissioner for Refugees) only has a capacity for 280,000 refugees,

-Emphasizing the willingness of Turkey to cooperate with the United Nations and the United Nations High Commissioner for Refugees.

-- 25 The delegates of the Republic of Turkey do hereby: - 26

-27 Condemn the Assad Regime for the atrocities that his government committed on his28 people,

-30 Request the UNHCR to provide for the addition of several more refugee camps to be

-31 built to supply shelter to the growing number of fleeing Syrians,
+1 2 To the General Assembly: 3 4 5 Recognizing the two million refugees and displaced peoples from Syria due to the ongoing civil war caused by the Assad Regime and the Syrian opposition, 6 7 8 Aware of the chemical weapons attack committed by the Assad Regime on the Syrian people, 9 10 11 Having studied that in the year 2013, registered refugees in Turkey has been increasing at a rate of around 27% each year, 12 13 14 Disturbed by the increase of refugees not only in the middle east but also around the world, 15 16 17 18 Fully aware of the 500,000 registered Syrian refugees crossing into Turkey and approximately 2 million total Syrian refugees from Syria scattered around Syrias neighboring countries, 19 20 21 Realizing that refugee camps in Turkey provided by the UNHCR (United Nations High Commissioner for Refugees) only has a capacity for 280,000 refugees, 22 23 24 Emphasizing the willingness of Turkey to cooperate with the United Nations and the United Nations High Commissioner for Refugees.
+25 26 The delegates of the Republic of Turkey do hereby: 27 28 29 Condemn the Assad Regime for the atrocities that his government committed on his people, 30 31 32 Request the UNHCR to provide for the addition of several more refugee camps to be built to supply shelter to the growing number of fleeing Syrians,

-- 33 Appeal for aid and support from the UNHCR in the form of trained professionals to - 34 establish a committee in order to provide jobs for the incoming refugees which will - 35 decrease job competition and wage deflation, - 36 - Endorses the repatriation program developed by the UNHCR which brings Syrianrefugees back to Syria, - 39 - 40 Urges the United Nations to support Turkey in its efforts of assisting the Syrian - 41 refugees improve their living conditions and return them to their home country.
+Appeal for aid and support from the UNHCR in the form of trained professionals to establish a committee in order to provide jobs for the incoming refugees which will decrease job competition and wage deflation,

+Endorses the repatriation program developed by the UNHCR which brings Syrian refugees back to Syria,

+Urges the United Nations to support Turkey in its efforts of assisting the Syrian refugees improve their living conditions and return them to their home country.